-The Grand National Steeplechase is run for the Grand National Challenge Cup, sponsored by The Hubble Bisbee Real Estate Group.
+The Grand National Steeplechase is run for the Grand National Challenge Cup, sponsored by Hubble Bisbee Group.
 The Challenge Cup will be held by the owner of the winning horse each year and will become the permanent possession of the owner winning the Grand National three times, not necessarily with the same horse nor by successive wins.
 Weight: 165 lbs.; five-year-olds allowed 5 lbs.; no other allowances.
 Riders, owners and horses acceptable to the Committee.
 Entrance fee, $450.
 About 3¼ miles over timber.
 Purse $30,000.

 The Benjamin H. Murray Memorial Steeplechase sponsored by MacKenzie Commercial Real Estate is for five-year-olds and upwards which have not won two races over timber at a recognized meeting.
 Five-year-olds, 165 lbs.; older, 170 lbs.
 Non-winners over timber at a recognized meeting allowed 8 lbs.
 Riders, owners and horses acceptable to the Committee.
 Winning owner and rider to receive trophy.
 Entrance fee, $225.
 About 3¼ miles over timber.
 Purse $15,000.

 The Western Run Plate II is sponsored by Valleys Planning Council.
 The perpetual plate is given in memory of Redmond C. Stewart by members of the Stewart family, to be held for one year by the winning owner.
 For five-year-olds and upward.
 To be ridden by amateur owner/riders.
 180 lbs.
 Entrance fee $35.
 About 3 miles over timber.
 Purse $10,000. ($5,000 of this purse, and an engraved silver goblet to the rider, has been donated by the Temple Gwathmey Steeplechase Foundation for the promotion of amateur racing.)